feddrik360/My-first-milestone-project./README.md

 is interesed in the clients work will be able to look at lots of different images of the client.
 They will also be able to do things such as get in touch with the client and get to know about her.

+## UDX

+The UDX of this website is on my Github page.

 ## Features of the website

 Works page - Allows users visiting the site to click on any of the images and view them in a slideshow.
 The slideshow goes through